ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/contravariance.md

 passed as type arguments.

-So, the next example shows how we can disable contravariance for the `Square` type, which means that when *any* concrete generic is requested, if `Square` is passed into a contravariant type parameter, the contravariance for that parameter will be ignored:
+So, the next example shows how we can disable contravariance for the `Square` type, which means that when *any* concrete generic is requested, if `Square` is passed as the type argument to a contravariant type parameter, the contravariance for that parameter will be ignored:

 [!code-csharp[ContravarianceExamples.cs](../../../../test/Rezolver.Tests.Examples/ContravarianceExamples.cs#example8)]